MuhammadIIsmail/MuhammadIIsmail/README.md

 - 👋 Hi, I’m @MuhammadIIsmail

+- 🔭 I am currently working as an Assistant Lecturer of Pharmaceutical Chemistry at The British University in Egypt

-- 👀 I’m interested in Drug Design
+- 👀 I’m interested in Computational Drug and Protein Design

-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning and Quantum Chemistry

+- 💻 I mainly code in Python, Bash and Tcl

+- 💬 Ask me about Drug Design / Molecular Dynamics / Data Analysis

 - 💞️ I’m looking to collaborate on Drug Design methodology development
-- 📫 How to reach me ...

 <!---
 MuhammadIIsmail/MuhammadIIsmail is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.